keybase/client/go/kbcmf/specs/saltpack_encryption.md

 Also define `R` to be the index of the recipient tuple in question, in the recipients list.

-The nonce for each sender key box is `P` concatenated with the 32-bit big-endian unsigned representation of `2*R`.
+The nonce for each **sender_box** is `P` concatenated with the 32-bit big-endian unsigned representation of `2*R`.

-The nonce for each message keys box is `P` concatenated with the 32-bit big-endian unsigned representation of `2*R + 1`.
+The nonce for each **keys_box** is `P` concatenated with the 32-bit big-endian unsigned representation of `2*R + 1`.

-Because the first two nonces are used with one or two long-term keys, we need to make sure we never reuse them.
-The `P` prefix makes the probability of nonce reuse negligible.
+These nonces are used with long-term keys, so we need to make sure we never reuse them.
+Because the ephemeral keypair is generated at random for each message, nonce reuse should be very unlikely.

 We also want to prevent abuse of the decryption key.
 Alice might use Bob's public key to encrypt many kinds of messages, besides just SaltPack messages.
 If Mallory intercepted one of these, she could assemble a fake SaltPack message using the intercepted box, in the hope that Bob might reveal something about its contents by decrypting it.
-The `P` prefix makes this sort of attack infeasible, because the only way Mallory can choose `P` is by finding an ephemeral key that gives the hash she wants.
-Otherwise Bob will never decrypt the intercepted boxes, because the nonce he uses won't match.
+The `P` prefix makes this sort of attack difficult.
+Unless Mallory can compute enough hashes to choose a 20-byte prefix, she can't control the nonce that Bob uses to decrypt.

 Some applications might use the SaltPack format, but don't want decryption compatibility with other SaltPack applications.
 In addition to changing the